KrishnaSaiPendem/AIRLINE-FINANCIAL-ECONOMICS-DASHBOARD/Automation/README.md

 ## Automation Overview

-The goals of this project are:
+The goals of this part of the project are:
 1. To extract airline data from various sources.
 2. To retrieve stock market data for analysis using Python.
 3. To store processed data for further analysis in an S3 bucket.